 - Unless you are specifically told to, women should never wear white, no matter what your dress looks like.

-- To be safe, you should also avoid wearing white to bridal showers, engagement parties, bachelorette parties, dress-shopping outings, rehearsals, and bridesmaid brunches.
+- To be safe, you should also avoid wearing white to bridal showers, engagement parties (speaking of, don’t forget to get the soon-to-be-married duo an engagement gift they’ll adore), bachelorette parties, dress-shopping outings, rehearsals, and bridesmaid brunches.

 - Wear appropriate footwear for beach and outdoor weddings.